cloudevents/spec/community/SDK-GOVERNANCE.md

 ### Handover to a new maintainer/group of maintainers

-If a project is not meeting the criteria 1, 2, 4, 5, 6, 7, the community MAY
+If a project is not meeting the criteria 1, 2, 4, 5, 6, 7, the community may
 decides to handover the project to a new maintainer/group of maintainers.
 The community can perform the handover to a new maintainer if all the following conditions are met: